 Friends, I know this stuff of information above may not be enough for you because the information you need for such a trip has to be vast.
 I promise you that, like this, I will keep posting more useful information for you to travel to Mount Kailash and Lake Mansarovar.

-Disclaimer: The information presented above are the personal views of the author based on personal experience and knowledge.
+Disclaimer: The information presented above are the personal views of the author based on his/her own experiences and knowledge.
+Max Holidays does not warrant for the accuracy and completeness of the information.